mdcg/9gag-rpa/README.md

 ```

 *PS: This number "1000" is the amount of "clicks down" that RPA will simulate, since in 9GAG there is not really a pagination, but an "infinite scroll".
 You can increase or decrease this amount as long as it is not less than 0.*

+## Contributing

+Feel free to do whatever you want with this project. :-)